astafievvadim/virtual-and-augmented-reality-labs/README.md

-Virtual and Augmented Reality laboratory №1
+Virtual and Augmented Reality everything
+---

 It works, couldn't ask for more